 In life, Vladimir Komarov was an exceptional Soviet cosmonaut.
 But he would be remembered best for his death — as the “man who fell from space.”
 In 1967, with the 50th anniversary of the Communist Revolution approaching, Komarov was tapped for a historic space mission.
-But tragically, it proved fatal.
+Tragically, it proved fatal.

 However, these claims and others appear in a controversial 2011 book — which is described by historians as being “rife with errors.”
 While there’s no question that Komarov’s spacecraft had issues, much of his death and the events leading up to it have been shrouded in mystery — thanks in part to questionable accounts but also due to the secrecy of the Soviet Union.